GokulNC/Indic-PersoArabic-Script-Converter/README.md

 ## Support

 - For help in using the library, please use the GitHub Issues section.
-- For script conversion errors from the online API, please write directly to the SANGAM team.
+- For script conversion errors from the online API, please write directly to the Sangam team.
 We are not related to them in anyway and this is not an official library.